SoftUni-Internal/interactive-content/EN/03-Advanced-Function/05-Error-Handling.md

 A function should either:

-- Do what it is intended to;
+- Do what it is intended to

-- Indicate a problem;
+- Indicate a problem

 Any other behavior is **incorrect** and is subject to **error handling**.